opennetworkinglab/onos-p4-tutorial/EXERCISE-2.md

 ### 4. Test L2 bridging on Mininet

-Now that the app has been modified and reloaded, and the ONOS log is free of potentially harmful errors, you should be able to repeat the same ping test done at the beginning of the exercise and expect it to work:
+Now that the app has been modified and reloaded and the ONOS log is free of potentially harmful errors, you should be able to repeat the same ping test done at the beginning of the exercise.
+This time it should work:

 ```
 mininet> h1a ping h1b